-- 2) Exception: where it can demonstrate that six feet of separation is not possible. - d.
-Methods of physical distancing include: - 1) Telework or other remote work arrangements, if practical; - 2) Reducing the number of persons in an area at one time, including students and visitors; - 3) Visual cues such as signs and floor markings to indicate where employees and others should be located or their direction and path of travel; - 4) One-directional hallways; - 5) When a conference room, classroom, or office has two doors, one will be designated an entrance and the other will be designated as the exit; - e.
+- a.
+All employees, students, and visitors will be separated from other persons by at least six feet, - 1) Exception: momentary exposure while persons are in movement. - 2) Exception: where it can demonstrate that six feet of separation is not possible. - b.
+Methods of physical distancing include: - 1) Telework or other remote work arrangements, if practical; - 2) Reducing the number of persons in an area at one time, including students and visitors; - 3) Visual cues such as signs and floor markings to indicate where employees and others should be located or their direction and path of travel; - 4) One-directional hallways; - c.
 When it is not possible to maintain a distance of at least six feet, individuals shall be as far apart as possible.